The battle for your wrist is on. But what should you look for in a smartwatch? Use these tips to pick the best device for your needs and budget.

 Moto 360.
 Credit: Samuel C. Rutherford / Tom's GuideKeep in mind that comfort counts for a lot, as does the ease with which you can fasten the watch to your wrist.
 We would definitely avoid any smartwatches with cumbersome clasps that require too much force to open and close.
 Thankfully, most new watches use standard buckles.

 More and more smartwatches are sporting round faces now, making them look more like traditional timepieces.
 Newer ones are getting slimmer and smaller.
-Most notably, the Pebble Time Round is the slimmest smartwatch around, with its 0.29-inch height and 14mm band.

 Notifications and Alerts